michael-conway/irods_client_nfsrods/README.md

 ```

 ### Running
-You must have a running Kerberos server with a valid service principal for
-the NFSRODS server.
-Make sure to update the NFSRODS server config file with the correct
+Make sure to update the NFSRODS server config file with the correct iRODS.
-iRODS and Kerberos information.

 The config file is located at `/path/to/irods_client_nfsrods/irods-vfs-impl/config/server.json`.
 Each config option is explained below.